Dymshits–Kuznetsov hijacking affair: Aftermath

+The arrests and subsequent trial of the eleven alleged hijackers were followed by a broader Soviet campaign against Jewish nationalists and activists, with arrests and other forms of persecution reported in Leningrad, Riga, Kishinev, Sukhumi, Odessa, and elsewhere.
+The affair also became part of international human-rights debates surrounding the Soviet Union.
+Western supporters of Soviet Jews drew comparisons between the treatment of the Leningrad hijackers and the persecution of African Americans in the United States.
+The Soviet government's prominent campaign in support of Angela Davis may have helped divert international attention from its treatment of Jewish dissidents.

 The accused were charged with high treason, punishable by death under Article 64 of the penal code of the Russian Soviet Federative Socialist Republic (RSFSR).
 In a trial that took place from 15 to 24 December 1970, Mark Dymshits (age: 43) and Eduard Kuznetsov (age: 31) received death sentences.
-The prison sentences received by nine other participants were as follows: Sylva Zalmanson (age: 25; then Kuznetsov's wife, and the only woman on trial), 10 years; Yosef Mendelevitch (age: 23) and Yuri Fedorov, 15 years; Oleksii Murzhenko (age: 28), 14 years; Arie (Leib) Hanoch (age: 25), 13 years; Anatoli Altmann (age: 28), 12 years; Boris Penson (age: 23), 10 years; Israel Zalmanson (age: 21), 8 years; and Mendel Bodnya (age: 32), 4 years.
+The prison sentences received by nine other participants were: Sylva Zalmanson (age: 25; then Kuznetsov's wife, and the only woman on trial), 10 years; Yosef Mendelevitch (age: 23) and Yuri Fedorov, 15 years; Oleksii Murzhenko (age: 28), 14 years; Arie (Leib) Hanoch (age: 25), 13 years; Anatoli Altmann (age: 28), 12 years; Boris Penson (age: 23), 10 years; Israel Zalmanson (age: 21), 8 years; and Mendel Bodnya (age: 32), 4 years.
 Wolf Zalmanson (age: 31), brother of Sylva and Israel Zalmanson, who was a lieutenant in the Soviet army, was tried separately by a military tribunal and, on 2 January 1971, sentenced to 10 years imprisonment.
 After international protests, the Judicial Commission for Criminal Cases of the RSFSR Supreme Court in Moscow considered an appeal of the cases.
-The capital sentences of Dymshits and Kuznetsov were commuted to 15 years in prison, while the prison terms for several other defendants were reduced by two to five years.
+The capital sentences of Dymshits and Kuznetsov were commuted to 15 years in hard labor prison, while the prison terms for several other defendants were reduced by two to five years.

 Soon after the trial, strong international condemnations caused the Soviet authorities to significantly increase the emigration quota.
 In the years 1960 through 1970, only 4,000 people had (legally) emigrated from the USSR; after the trial, in the period from 1971 to 1980, 347,100 people received a visa to leave the USSR, of whom 245,951 were Jews.